Last Updated on January 10, 2023

 Whether you are just wanting to supplement your pigs with additional feed or provide them with a complete food source, you have a few options.

-Most pig feed is primarily made up of corn, soybean meal, vitamin pack, along with some additional ingredients.
+Most pig feed is primarily made up of corn, soybean meal, vitamin pack, and some additional ingredients.
 There are several brands of feed out there that include these ingredients and will work well for your pigs.
-Check out this article on The Best Pig Feed to learn more.
+Check out my article on The Best Pig Feed to learn more.

 Some pastured pig farmers have also created alley cropping systems where they raise certain annuals (corn, root crops, vegetables, etc) in between perennials (fruit & nut trees) and rotate their pigs in and out of these systems depending on when they are ready for harvest.